 ABS will normally turn to glass when subjected to very high temperature, so it is not suitable for fuel.

-There's currently no special regulations for non-recyclable plastics, other than regulations guiding normal trash, although they are still banned from landfills in many cases.
+There's currently no special regulations for non-recyclable plastics, other than regulations guiding normal trash, although they are still banned from landfills in many cases, but that is changing.

-Plastic processing happens in different ways, entirely depending on types, size, mixes, etc. We have developed proprietary processes to get it prepared for our pyrolysis thermal decomposition reactors.
+Plastic processing happens in different ways, entirely depending on types, size, mixes, etc. We have developed proprietary processes to get it prepared for our chemical recycling reactors.

-We have a proprietary distillation process, through which we fracture hydrocarbons to the exact lengths of fuel we intend to create.
+We have a proprietary distillation process, through which we fracture hydrocarbons to the correct lengths of fuel we intend to create.